Photo Credit: Astrid Duenkelmann, MPIfG

 The Political Economy of Competition Law

-In a second project, entitled "The Politics of Globalized Regulatory Enforcement: Evidence from Cartel Prosecutions Involving Foreign Firms," I investigate whether foreign corporate prosecutions are used to promote local prerogatives in integrated markets.
+In a new working paper I investigate whether foreign corporate prosecutions are used to promote local prerogatives in integrated markets.
 Examining more than 5,000 cartel fines by 74 domestic regulators, I show that foreign corporate prosecutions have become a diffuse and increasingly reciprocal instrument of regulatory enforcement as more regulators have investigated and sanctioned multinational corporations.
 At the same time, these enforcement actions are systematically biased against foreign-domiciled companies.
 Multi-level regression models of several thousand cartel sanctions demonstrate that foreign firms receive fines that are more severe than similarly sized domestic firms that were members of the same cartel.
 Judicial review, independent competition agencies, and transnational regulatory networks do not moderate, and may even exacerbate, this bias.
 The findings suggest that foreign corporate prosecutions are a tool that a variety of jurisdictions can use to hold multi-national corporations accountable to global norms; however, the effectiveness of foreign corporate prosecutions may depend on enforcement remaining tied to territorial politics.

 European Politics and Public Policy